biokraft/my-cursor-framework/02-Cursor-for-Developers/03-The-SpecsForge-Framework.md

 ## Alternative Implementation Approaches (Legacy Support)

-For reference, here are alternative ways to handle implementation if you're not using the TDV Framework:
+For reference, here are alternative ways to handle implementation if you're not using the TDV Mode:

 ### Direct Implementation Approach
 ```